Amazon says Kindle users are entitled to e-book refunds

 Amazon did not immediately respond to questions on Saturday about how many customers could be affected.

-Three of the publishers - News Corp's HarperCollins Publishers Inc, CBS Corp's Simon & Schuster Inc and Lagardere SCA's Hachette Book Group - decided to settle.
+Three of the publishers - News Corp's (NWSA.O) HarperCollins Publishers Inc, CBS Corp's (CBS.N) Simon & Schuster Inc and Lagardere SCA's (LAGA.PA) Hachette Book Group - decided to settle.

 Amazon was not a party to this lawsuit.